anionDev/gryLibrary/GRYLibrary/index.md

 * adding documentation for existing functions
 * adding tests for existing functions

 and you are also welcome to share your commits under the terms of [LGPL](https://raw.githubusercontent.com/anionDev/gryLibrary/master/ConcreteLicenseTexts/GNU%20Lesser%20General%20Public%20License%20version%203.txt) by creating a pullrequest.
-If you do that please create a fork of the development-branch (currently `dev/grylibrary-0-3-0`) and then create a pullrequest back to this branch (not to the `master`-branch).
+If you want to do that please create a fork of the development-branch (currently `dev/grylibrary-0-3-0`) and then create a pullrequest back to this branch (not to the `master`-branch).

 # Links